 As shown by Table 2, approximately 11% of upland land area is identified as vacant land.
 Much of this land is located on the north side of the Anclote River.
 As previously discussed, this area is isolated from the rest of unincorporated Pinellas County and is primarily served by City facilities.
 Therefore, physically the area represents a logical extension of City boundaries and development activities are expected to require annexation.
 A significant portion of this land has historically been designated for, but underutilized for industrial development.
 As municipal water and sewer service becomes more readily available growth is inevitable, however even with improved roadways and utilities, the general location of Tarpon Springs makes industrial development problematic Citywide due to very difficult access to Interstate 75 or a regional airport.
 For these reasons, the City should consider appropriate complimentary uses to add to the targeted industrial uses.
-This area is also unique in its historical development of marine industrial uses.
+This area is also unique in its historical development of marine industrial uses, commercial fishing related industries, wet and dry slip marinas, and general water dependent uses.
 The City should coordinate with Pinellas County and Pinellas Planning Council to develop a cohesive development plan in the form of a Special Area Plan for the north side of the Anclote River to ensure proper protection of existing water dependent uses.
 Residential development of the area will primarily occur east of Alternate U.S. 19.